 Fortunately, the SQL Server administration tools market provides numerous options for SQL Profiling tools.
 One of the most useful and FREE SQL tracing tools is the free dbForge Event Profiler for SQL Server tool.

-Using the dbForge Event Profiler for SQL Server tool for tracing events
+Using the dbForge Event Profiler Tracing SQL Events

 This FREE solution lets you capture and analyze the SQL Server resources consumption and expensive queries-related events.
 You can store these data in a physical trace file for later troubleshooting and analysis.
 It also allows you to view all sessions running on your SQL Server and the queries executed under these sessions.
 In general, the Event Profiler applies to more than 1500 traceable events.